sofacoustics/Ecosystem/README.md

 ### datasetdef

 A 'datasetdef' is a definition of which datatypes are in each dataset.
 E.g. a dataaset may contain two different hrtfs and one png per record.

+## Laravel

+### Filament

+Filament is a framework/stack with a panel, table and form builder.
+This may make it *much* easier to create interfaces to database tables.